Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration War Story: The Case of the Faulty Furnace in Hartford, NY

-In the cold winter of 2023, Emily Carter of Hartford, New York 12838, found herself in a bitter dispute that would drag into arbitration and test her patience.
+In the cold winter of 2023, the claimant of Hartford, New York 12838, found herself in a bitter dispute that would drag into arbitration and test her patience.
 It all began in early November when she purchased a state-of-the-art furnace from Hartford Heating Solutions for $4,200.
 The promise was a dependable heating system that would get her through the harsh Northeastern winter.
 What she got instead was a furnace that failed within weeks.

 By mid-December, the furnace had already begun malfunctioning—sporadic heating, loud clanking noises, and frequent shutdowns.
 Emily called Hartford Heating Solutions multiple times, but each repair visit was either too late or unsuccessful.
 With bills piling and the temperature inside her house dropping below 60°F on some nights, Emily decided to seek help outside of informal complaints.